• Skip to main content

 • Cost

-Everybody struggles to recover money from insurance companies in a timely manner.
-Although some insurers consistently processed claims within 30 days, other insurers might take as long 120 days to pay claims.
-This unpredictability in the reimbursement process caused numerous healthcare providers to experience cash flow difficulties and other operational problems.
+Most medical and dental professionals struggle to recover money from insurance companies in a timely manner.
+While some insurers consistently process claims within 30 days, others can take up to 120 days to pay.
+This unpredictability in the reimbursement process leads to cash flow challenges and other operational issues.

-Medical insurance claims submitted by doctors, dentists and hospitals with proper documentation are required to be paid within set time limits or face penalties and other sanctions.
-These are called “prompt-pay statutes” and primarily applicable to the healthcare industry.
+Medical insurance claims submitted by doctors, dentists, and hospitals with proper documentation must be paid within established time limits, or the insurers may face penalties and other sanctions.
+These requirements, known as “prompt-pay statutes,” are primarily enforced within the healthcare industry.

-These laws and pay-out periods vary from state to state, in operation, complexity, and severity, but they share the goal of compelling insurers to promptly and fully pay all legitimate claims.
-Debt issues in the BSFI market are expected to grow significantly in the next 10 years.
+These laws and payout periods vary from state to state in terms of operation, complexity, and severity.
+However, they all share the common goal of compelling insurers to promptly and fully pay all legitimate claims.
+Debt issues in the BSFI market are anticipated to grow significantly over the next 10 years.

 Examples of “prompt-pay statutes” law in some states.